jgigault/HOWTO-quadruply-linked-list/README_STEP2.md

 }
 ```

-Next step consists in linking the struct points *pt together.
+Next step consists in linking the struct points *pt together...